GAIA-X4PLC-AAD/self-description-creator/README.md

 Self Descriptions created by this tool currently _cannot_ become Gaia-X compliant, because a submit of the Self Description to a
 Compliance Service instance has not been implemented so far.
-Regardless of that, the Self Descriptions are accepted by the current implementation of the GXFS Federated Catalogue independent of whether they contain a Compliance Credential or not.
+Regardless of that, the Self Descriptions are accepted by the current implementation of the XFSC Federated Catalogue independent of whether they contain a Compliance Credential or not.

-## GXFS Federated Catalogue support
+## XFSC Federated Catalogue support

-The tool has been tested with the current implementation of GXFS Federated Catalogue in Version 1.1.1.
+The tool has been tested with the current implementation of the [XFSC Federated Catalogue](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service) in Version 1.1.1.
+The Keycloak client used within the tool to retrieve access tokens required for interaction with the Federated Catalogue API is configured to use the same Keycloak Realm as the Catalogue.

 # Getting Started